Hungary summons Russian ambassador over drone strikes on western Ukraine

 Russia unleashed a daytime drone attack on Ukraine earlier on Wednesday, targeting critical infrastructure and killing at least three people in the west and prompting NATO-member Poland to scramble fighter jets.

-Summoning the Russian Ambassador
+Summoning of the Russian Ambassador

-The Russian ambassador has been summoned to the foreign ministry on Thursday morning to meet foreign minister Anita Orban, Magyar said during a press conference following the first cabinet meeting of the new Hungarian government.
+The Russian ambassador has been summoned to the foreign ministry on Thursday to meet foreign minister Anita Orban, Magyar said during a press conference following the first cabinet meeting of the new Hungarian government.

 Orban will condemn the attack at the meeting and ask the ambassador when Russia plans to end the more than four-year-old war with Ukraine, he added.